tracy-o/learning-day/docs/poolboy-loadtests/writeup.md

 ```
 loadtest-instance -> belfrage-playground -> origin_simulator
 ```
-The loadtest instance was configured for 180rps for 60 seconds using the vegta loadtest tool.
+The loadtest instance was configured for 180rps for 60 seconds using the vegeta loadtest tool.

 The origin_simulator was configured to give a response in 5s with the news frontpage.